ray-arnab/spa-seo-prerender/README.md

 The components in play here are:

-1. A SPA (built using Spring boot)
+1. A SPA (this application built using Spring boot)
-2. Prerender.io setup in local
+2. Prerender.io
 3. Apache Http Server